srwiley/Inliner/README.md

 		fmt.Println("i:", (2)) /* } */
 }
 ```
- Asserts:
+#Asserts:

-The assertion feature works by defining two new keywords, "affirm_" and "deny_".
+The assertion feature works by defining two new keywords, affirm_ and deny_.
 These words take one or two arguments.
 The second argument, if present, must be a string, which defines the failure action.
 If the second argument is not present, the default failure action is “return”.
 Unlike the function inlining and loop unwinding feature, which will run and produce the same results whether inlined or not, asserts will not compile unless inliner processes the source file.

 If first the argument is a boolean and is false ,"affirm_" will execute the failure action, if true, "deny_" will execute the failure action.

 If the first argument is not a boolean and is nil, ,"affirm_" will execute the failure action, if not nil, "deny_" will execute the failure action.

-Example:
+**Example:**

-Source:
+*Source:*
 ```
 func Foo() {
 	number := "3141"